fyrus7/FYRUS_LM_FlashMeter/README.md

 5. 6x Tactile Button.

-6. AAA Battery case (for 2 battery).

-Optional, (i use it)

-7. 3.7v Lipo Battery.
+6. Lipo 1S 3.7v Battery.

-8. 5v Step-Up converter (to convert 3.7v to 5v).

-9. Usb/Type-C charger for Lipo battery.

-10. Electronic enclosure case.
+7. Electronic enclosure case.

 # to do :
 - (i failed this due to the lack of knowledge)
 - if anyone got the idea please update the code

 - one tactile & one rotary switch with push button.

-1. Instead of 6 button, make one button for metering.
+1. Instead of 6 button, make...
-2. add a rotary switch with push button to control,
+- ONE Tactile Button for Metering
+- ONE (EC11) Rotary Switch with Push Button

+2. Rotary Switch to control...
 - plus.
 - minus.
 - single click to switch between aperture/shutter priority.
-- double click to enter iso setting.
+- double click to enter ISO/ND setting.
-- long press to switch between ambient/flash mode.
+- long press to switch between Ambient/Flash mode.

-3. Battery meter not working
-- show always full LoL.
+-

+this Software is originally based from https://github.com/vpominchuk/lightmeter